metalandtea/Project2CSCI1300/README.md

 _______________________________________________
-THIS IS HOW YOU COMPILE AND LIKE EVERYTHIN
+THIS IS HOW YOU COMPILE AND LINK EVERYTHING

 g++ Board.cpp player.cpp battles.cpp -o program.exe